 Downloading torrents might not be as popular as it once was, but you’ll still find a ton of content available online.
-While many of the torrents available online fall clearly under the umbrella of obvious pirating or copyright infringement, BitTorrent itself is a totally legal file sharing protocol used for (some) legitimate purposes.
-If you are a Mac user, here are the top BitTorrent clients for macOS in 2018.
+While many of the torrents available online fall clearly under the umbrella of obvious pirating or copyright infringement, BitTorrent itself is a totally legal file-sharing protocol used for (some) legitimate purposes.
+If you are a Mac user, here are the best torrent clients for macOS.

 Transmission does just about everything you’d want a torrent client to do, but it doesn’t get in your face about it.
 It even manages to host some unique features.
-One of our favorite unique features of Transmission is automatically sorting torrents into different groups (and associated download locations) based on the content in their titles.
-It means we can automatically sort movies into a movies folder, TV shows into a TV shows folder, and so on.
+One of our favorite unique features of Transmission is automatically sorting torrents into different groups based on the content in their titles.
 It also supports Distributed Hash Tables (DHT) and Peer Exchange (PEX).
-Transmission is perfect anyone coming to torrents for the first time, or anyone disappointed with their current BitTorrent client for macOS.
+Transmission is perfect for anyone using torrents for the first time or who is disappointed with their current BitTorrent client for macOS.